 This statement holds true as he never required a degree to practice law or medicine.
 However, before returning to his home country, Poland, he bagged a doctorate degree in canon law from the University of Ferrara, Italy.

 There are monuments built in honor of this world-renowned astronomer across the globe.
-In Warsaw, you will find the Nicolaus Copernicus Monument located near the Polish Academy of Sciences.
-Explore his works at the Copernicus Science Centre in Warsaw.
+In

 There are other monuments outside Poland celebrating his great outcomes as well.
 Most notable include a replica of the Copernicus monument in Adler Planetarium in Chicago and Planetarium Rio Tinto Alcan in Montreal.